marcus-k/SEMFeatureDetection/README.md

 the algorithm.
 The main function goes through the required steps in order.
 For ease of use, [`find_width_sg.py`](./widthfinder/find_width_sg.py) attempts to wrap the functionality of in a [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) GUI interface.
-Using this may be preferable, it is still very much in an alpha state.
+Using this may be preferable, but it is still very much in an alpha state.

 The main procedure at the moment is as follows:
 - Remove the banner from the image